 Have you “beefed up” your tires to handle the increased load of your truck camper?
 When you did, did you also check the weight rating of your wheels?
 Or maybe you were happy as a clam with your tires, but those OEM rims, “they just looked so lousy.”
 So perhaps you traded out for those fancy spiffed up alloy wheels.
 When you did, did you check the weight rating?

 Think that cracks in wheels are a passing fancy, another ploy of the “weight Nazis”?
-When he heard about the fellow we mentioned at the outside, another truck camper owner decided to inspect his wheels, too.
-You know it, he too, found cracks in his rims.
-Put this one on your checklist – it could save your bacon, your truck camper, or the lives of your loved ones. —Russ and Tiña De Maris
+When he heard about a fellow truck camper owner with wheel issues, another truck camper owner decided to inspect his wheels, too.
+You know it: He, too, found cracks in his rims.
+Put this one on your checklist – it could save your bacon, your truck camper, or the lives of your loved ones.